Questions & Feedback

 The beauty of winter is soon forgotten when a winter storm hits.
 Be prepared before it happens by following these winter storm tips:

-Keep handy a battery-powered flashlight, radio, extra food (canned or dried food is best) and bottled water.
+Make sure your cellphone is charged, and keep handy a battery-powered flashlight, radio, extra food (canned or dried food is best) and bottled water.

 Make sure there are extra blankets and heavy clothes available.